Aug 28th, 2018

 - Weak immune system

 Effective treatment of chronic sinusitis should be able to reduce sinus inflammation and unblock the nasal passage to allow normal draining of mucus.
-Moreover, the treatment should be able to get rid of the underlying cause and prevent frequent the recurrence of the condition.
+Moreover, the treatment should be able to get rid of the underlying cause and prevent frequent recurrence of the condition.
 Some treatment options to relieve your symptoms include:

 Your doctor may prescribe nasal sprays to fight off irritants and allergies and decongest the nasal cavity.
 Nasal corticosteroids can also be given to reduce inflammation, particularly if the swelling is caused by nasal polyps or growth.